Rod Richard

 Rodney ("Rod") Richard (born February 8, 1932) is an American athlete who competed in the 1955 Pan American Games.

-At the 1955 Pan American Games he won the gold medal in the 100 metre event as well as in the 200 metre competition.
+At the 1955 Pan American Games, he won the gold medal in the 100 metre event as well as in the 200 metre competition.
 He was also a member of the American relay team which won the gold medal in the 4×100 metre contest.

-In 1956 he failed to qualify for the Olympics after finishing seventh in the 100 metre event as well as in the 200 metre competition at the USA Olympic Trials in Los Angeles.
+In 1956, he failed to qualify for the Olympics after finishing seventh in the 100 metre event as well as in the 200 metre competition at the USA Olympic Trials in Los Angeles.

+Richard was an All-American sprinter for the UCLA Bruins track and field team, finishing runner-up in the 200 m at the 1953 NCAA track and field championships.